A fire-smart, defensible-space landscape by Oak River Landscaping

 Ongoing maintenance & seasonal clearance

 Defensible space isn't a one-time project — fuel loads grow back.
-We offer seasonal clearance visits and annual compliance checks to keep your property inspection-ready year-round.
+We offer seasonal clearance visits and annual compliance checks to keep you inspection-ready.

 Inspection preparation & documentation

-We prepare photo documentation and a written compliance summary you can provide to CAL FIRE inspectors or insurance adjusters.
+We prepare photo documentation and a written compliance summary for CAL FIRE inspectors or insurance adjusters.
 We know what they look for.

 Common questions